Taking Responsibility

 Transforming Former Utility Facilities

-PG&E also has reached important milestones in efforts to redevelop former utility facilities for reuse, which includes converting a geothermal waste facility into wetlands, wildlife and tree plantations, and transforming a former electrical substation into a location for new state-of-the art green housing.
+PG&E also has reached important milestones in its efforts to redevelop former utility facilities for reuse, which includes ongoing restoration of the former Hunters Point Power Plant site in San Francisco and converting a former geothermal waste facility in Lake County into wetlands, wildlife and tree plantations, which serve as an outdoor classroom for local science students.